ksnovak/Multigame_Browser/README.md

 An example use case:

-There are a few streamers whom I follow and really like to watch (Albinoliger, Aphromoo, Day9tv, Kitboga, Lethalfrag, Scarizardplays).
-On Twitch, of course, you have your Following list to make this easy to see.

-However, there are a few specific games that I am interested in seeing too (Stardew Valley, Dead Cells, Rimworld, Cities: Skylines).
-On Twitch, I would have to visit each of these games' individual directories to see who's streaming those games.

-Additionally, there are a few people who regularly stream those games that I'm not interested in viewing.
-On Twitch, there is no way to hide those users.
+I follow a few streamers (Albinoliger, Aphromoo, Day9tv, Kitboga, Lethalfrag, Scarizardplays), and am interested in a few games (Stardew Valley, Dead Cells, Rimworld, Cities: Skylines).
+There are also a few people who regularly stream those games that I'm not interested in viewing.

-This app, however, can combine all of these into a single search: https://multigame-browser.herokuapp.com/?include_top=false&language=en&name=albinoliger&name=aphromoo&name=day9tv&name=kitboga&name=lethalfrag&name=scarizardplays&exclude=tynansylvester&exclude=concernedape&exclude=colossalorder&exclude=motiontwin&game=Stardew%20Valley&game=RimWorld&game=Cities%3A%20Skylines&game=Dead%20Cells
+I can have a single search that gets exactly those results: https://multigame-browser.herokuapp.com/?include_top=false&language=en&name=albinoliger&name=aphromoo&name=day9tv&name=kitboga&name=lethalfrag&name=scarizardplays&exclude=tynansylvester&exclude=concernedape&exclude=colossalorder&exclude=motiontwin&game=Stardew%20Valley&game=RimWorld&game=Cities%3A%20Skylines&game=Dead%20Cells

+When browsing Twitch directly, I would need to look at my list of followed streamers, and also individually visit each of those games' directories in order to see all of that information.
+And Twitch has no way to hide users that you are uninterested in.

 ## How to use the browser